bsiever/microbit-pxt-blehid/README.md

 media.startMediaService()
 ```

 Starts the media service.
 This must execute in the `start` block.
-All other media blocks require the service is started.
+All other media blocks require the service be started.

 ## Specific Media Keys #media-keys